 - If you take it to the school district, ask for it to be dated and signed by the person receiving it and a copy provided to you before you leave.

-- It is recommended that you mail it, return receipt requested so that you have proof that they received it.
+- You may mail it, return receipt requested so that you have proof that they received it.

 - When you submit the evaluation to the school district, include the affidavit and objectives for the next year; so that you are all set to start homeschooling again whenever you are ready!